JamesWoolfenden/sato/README.md

 ### See - <small>finds the terraform resource</small>

-This tells you the equivalent resource required given a CF ..... or an ARM resource;
+This tells you the equivalent resource required, given a CF ..... or an ARM resource;

 ```bash
 $ sato see -r Microsoft.Storage/storageAccounts